CanKeles5/CENG502-Spring2023/Keles/Readme.md

 ## 1.1.
 Paper summary

 @TODO: Summarize the paper, the method & its contributions in relation with the existing literature.
+The paper aims to reduce the computational costs of vision tranformers by reducing the number of patches to be processed in each layer.
+Authors state that patches in a layer are highly similar and have cosine similarity scores around 0.8 in the last layers of ViTs.
+For every layer, the impact of each patch on the last feature representation is estimated.
+Models are pruned starting from the last layer.

 # 2. The method and my interpretation